TSANG TSOU-CHOI

 A King in the Making

-Known as Tsang Tsou-Choi this Hong Kong figure was, and still is, conflicting for many people.
-Born in 1921, he was a garbage collector turned artist against his will, before becoming a national symbol of resistance.
-Currently exhibited at the M+ museum in Hong Kong, he earned his title by baptising himself the rightful king of the Hong Kong Kowloon peninsula.
-Most agreed on him having mental health issues, a few others believed him lucid enough and merely highly inventive.
+Known as the "King of Kowloon", this Hong Kong figure was -and still is- conflicting for many people.
+Born in 1921, Tsang Tsou-Choi was a garbage collector turned artist against his will.
+Currently exhibited at M+ Hong Kong, he earned his title by baptising himself the rightful king of the Hong Kong Kowloon peninsula.

-The story goes: Tsang was to be monarch of this land as one of his ancestors received it as a gift from a Chinese Emperor.
-At first referring to the peninsula only, soon the entirety of Hong Kong was supposedly under his rule.
-No one knows for sure how he came to this idea, as there have been many different reports of its origins.
-One of these states that he found family documents testifying his ancestral clan’s ownership over the territory, another says it was due to his accident, which rendered him disabled.
-His family stayed out of the spotlight making it difficult to confirm anything, and officials never recognised his claims.
-None of this stopped the cultural icon from manifesting his obsession which would make him one of the most expensive Hong Kong artists and the first one to represent the Special Administrative Region* at the Venice Biennale in 2003 before he passed away in 2007.
+The story goes like this: Tsang is the rightful king of Kowloon as the territory was given to one of his ancestors by a Chinese Emperor.
+At first only referring to the peninsula, he soon considered the entirety of Hong Kong his.
+No one knows for sure how he came to believe so and there has been varying reports of his obsession's origin.
+One of these states that he found family documents testifying his ancestral clan’s ownership over the territory.
+Another, more common, says it was due to an accident which rendered him disabled and led to mental health issues.
+His family stayed out of the spotlight and officials never recognised his claims.
+None of this stopped our protagonist from becoming a Hong Kong cultural icon, even leading to his inclusion at the 2003 Venice Biennale, before his passing in 2007.

 Peeling paint reveals Tsang Tsou-Choi (King of Kowloon) intervention at Boundary Street, Hong Kong – © Amandine Vabre Chau